 Aniline leather with a brushed or buffed surface is called Nubuck / buffed or stonewashed leather.
 The texture of this leather is almost like velvet or like the surface of a billiard table.
 This leather is very soft and very fragile.
 It can get damaged by water spillage.

 Semi Aniline leather

-This is a leather which has a plastic like coating on top of it; this is done to make it more strong and hard wearing.
+Bicast leather has a laminated surface and looks shiny (read plastic looking).
+This is leather with a very thin plastic-like coating on top of it; this is done to make it stronger and hard-wearing.

 This lamination is usually done on a very thin leather (split leather).
 This leather is good for constant and heavy use, as maintaining this one is easy because of the protective surface( Polyurethane).
 But it does not have the look of genuine leather.